 The focus around dietary interventions in cancer is largely based on “nutrient-restricted” approaches that combine CR, fasting, and glucose restriction, which aim to provide relatively simple and easy-to-follow guidelines while maximizing the benefits of fasting/CR.
 However, other dietary interventions are also being explored in smaller trials, and include essential amino acid restriction, Mediterranean diet-based KD variants, or dietary supplements, which may widen the arsenal of tools to implement nutritional therapeutics in the clinic.
 Although data from trials applying these interventions to larger populations of patients with cancer remain limited, they have provided a solid base to develop these interventions in larger clinical trials.

-Past trials.
+Completed clinical trials.